Propertyware and On-Site Screening Services Agreement

 In addition to the FCRA, other federal and state laws addressing such topics as computer crime, unauthorized access to protected databases, and use of personally identifiable information of individuals may also be applicable.
 Subscriber agrees to comply with all relevant federal, state and local laws, regulations and ordinances in its use of any Information or the Services.

-15. Force Majeure.
-RealPage will not be liable to Subscriber for any damages or injury, direct or indirect, caused by any delay or failure in its performance of any of the acts and obligations required by the Agreement if and to the extent that such delay or failure arises for reasons beyond the reasonable control of RealPage, including, without limitation, Third Party System Failures.
+16. Force Majeure.
+RealPage will not be liable to Subscriber for any damages or injury, direct or indirect, caused by any delay or failure in its performance of any of the acts and obligations required by the Agreement if and to the extent that such delay or failure arises from any flood, riot, fire, judicial or governmental action, labor dispute, act of God, terrorist threat or attack, epidemic or pandemic, or from any reason beyond the reasonable control of RealPage, including, without limitation, Third Party System Failures.
 For the purposes of the Agreement, “Third Party System Failures” means, as it relates to third party software, hardware or systems, computer downtime; utility or telecommunication interruption; failure, fluctuation or delay; computer virus; electrical surge; or line-noise interference.

 All users of consumer reports must comply with all applicable regulations.
 Information about applicable regulations currently in effect can be found at the Consumer Financial Protection Bureau’s website, www.consumerfinance.gov/learnmore.